kubermatic/docs/content/kubermatic/master/installation/securing_services/_index.en.md

     host: kubermatic.example.com

   clients:
-   # keep the kubermatic client for the login to the Kubermatic dashboard
+   # keep the KKP client for the login to the KKP dashboard
   - id: kubermatic
     # ...